Last modified June 26, 2026

 - Node bootstrap: the operator correctly bootstraps nodes in the cluster from the defined configuration.

-- Infrastructure provisioning: the operator talks to the provider-specfic API (for example AWS) to create the infrastructure needed for the cluster.
+- Infrastructure provisioning: the operator talks to the provider-specific API (for example AWS) to create the infrastructure needed for the cluster.

-- Automatic cluster scaling: Cluster API integrates with the cluster-autoscaler project to allow clusters to grow or shrink based on different policies.
+- Automatic cluster scaling: Cluster API integrates with the cluster-autoscaler project so clusters can grow or shrink based on different policies.

-- Health checks: the operator is able to check the health of the nodes and take actions to avoid manual intervention.
+- Health checks: the operator can check the health of the nodes and act to avoid manual intervention.

 On top of that, we’ve some additional features that aren’t part of the Cluster API standard: